Ice Lake Nodes¶

 Jobs requiring MPI¶

-We recommend using Intel MPI 2021.6.0, which is a newer version of Intel MPI than is presented currently in the skylake environment.
+We currently recommend using Intel MPI 2021.6.0 on icelake.
 There are other, related changes to the default environment seen by jobs running on the icelake nodes.
-If you wish to recompile or test against this new environment, the simplest option is to login directly to one of the login-icelake nodes, i.e. to login-icelake.hpc.cam.ac.uk.
+If you wish to recompile or test against the icelake environment, the simplest option is to login directly to one of the login-icelake nodes, i.e. to login-icelake.hpc.cam.ac.uk.
 Alternatively, request an interactive node and work on a icelake node directly.

 For reference, the default environment on the icelake (cpu-q) nodes is provided by loading a module as follows: